sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-speed-updates.rst

 #####

 Speed / Wheelspeed Updates.
 This update type allows for a 1D speed measurement to be provided to the INS as aiding.
+Each of the fields for this data type can be set using functions from the :ref:`gadspeedclass` class.

 .. warning::
     When using Generic Aiding wheelspeed, it is necessary to disable an